Angus Lennie: Television

+Lennie had a long-running role as cook Shughie McFee in the soap opera Crossroads, which he played from 1974 to 1981.
+He left the show without his character being formally written out.
+This infamously led to characters in soap operas disappearing without explanation being classed as "in the kitchen with Shughie McFee."

 Film

 Lennie's first role in cinema was in Tunes of Glory (1960), and he went on to establish a successful career in the medium as a character actor, often playing plucky wee Scotsman parts in war films such as The Great Escape (1963), 633 Squadron (1964), and Oh!
 What a Lovely War (1969).
 He was also in a succession of comedies such as Petticoat Pirates (1961), Operation Snatch (1962) and One of Our Dinosaurs Is Missing (1975).
 He also appeared alongside Richard Burton in the film The V.I.P.s in 1964.

 Stage

-He appeared in many stage productions, including A Midsummer Night's Dream and pantomimes.
+Lennie appeared in many stage productions, including A Midsummer Night's Dream and pantomimes.

 Death

 Lennie died on 14 September 2014 in Acton, West London, aged 84.